Israel allows some Gaza exports, one month after truce

-GAZA/TEL AVIV, June 21 (Reuters) - Israel allowed a limited resumption of commercial exports from the Gaza Strip on Monday in what it called a "conditional" measure one month after a truce halted 11 days of fighting with the Palestinian enclave's Hamas rulers.
+GAZA/TEL AVIV (Reuters) - Israel allowed a limited resumption of commercial exports from the Gaza Strip on Monday in what it called a “conditional” measure one month after a truce halted 11 days of fighting with the Palestinian enclave’s Hamas rulers.

 Gaza border officials said the easing of Israeli restrictions would last two to three days and would apply to agricultural goods and some textiles.